 - Type or paste msconfig in the search box on the taskbar, then click System Configuration.

-- Click on the the Services tab.
+- Click on the Services tab.
 Tick the box next to Hide all Microsoft services and then click Disable all.

 - Click on the Startup tab and click Open Task Manager.